 Open ocean farming is a developing aquaculture practice where farms are located in deeper, less sheltered, high energy surface waters with stronger currents.
 They are typically several kilometres away from land, which can significantly reduce the environmental effects and other constraints that can often impact inshore aquaculture.

-We expect a hearing to be held in 2020.
-If successful, we hope to have the farm commissioned in 2021, with a first harvest in 2022/23.
+We expect a hearing to be held in 2021.
+If successful, first harvest would be in 2024.

 The New Zealand Government has set the aquaculture industry a target of achieving $3 billion in revenue by 2030.
 Open ocean aquaculture can play a significant role in converting this aspiration to reality.